 - Inspire, encourage, select, and guide students for successful participation in the program.

-- Promote social work education and the social work profession to Dordt College constituents and the wider communities of which the social work program is a part.
+- Promote social work education and the social work profession to Dordt University constituents and the wider communities of which the social work program is a part.

-B.S.W. graduates from the social work program at Dordt College will be able to:
+B.S.W. graduates from the social work program at Dordt University will be able to:

 - Apply critical thinking skills within the context of professional social work practice.